-- Can you tell me about your favourite actor? - Can you tell me about a film or play that you saw recently? - Do you think that it is more important for an actor to be good-looking than to act well?
+- Can you tell me about actors who are popular with young people, and why? - Can you tell me about a film starring your favourite actor, and what you thought about it? - Do you think that it is easy to become a successful actor?
+Why?
+Why not?

-Read the following script and then give the candidate the card Work.
+Read the following script and then give the candidate the card Saving the environment.